 6. If the employee has a written contract with the company then any termination of that employee must be carried out in accordance with that written contract.

 7. As an employer, make sure you continue to follow all applicable Massachusetts law and regulations as it relates to the treatment of your employees whether it be in the areas of discrimination or sexual harassment.

 8. Although not required, for those employees who are terminated and now unemployed your business should let each employee know that as of March 16, 2020, emergency legislation was passed waiving the one week waiting period for any person making a claim for unemployment insurance.

-9. First and foremost, continue to focus on employee safety as it relates to infection.
+9. First and foremost, continue to focus on employee safety as it relates to updates on the virus.
 The first thing to do is to get updates from the Center for Disease Control ("CDC") website.
 As mentioned in a past article, the CDC publishes updated information entitled "Interim Guidance for Business and Employers to Plan and Respond to Coronavirus Disease 2019."
 This bulletin will provide your company with both guidance and direction in meeting the safety challenges of this pandemic.
 Providing your employees with ongoing information from the CDC whether they are still working in the office or at home is imperative.
-Businesses are required under OSHA to be updating their employee base as to infection prevention as soon as new information becomes available.
+Businesses are also required under OSHA to be updating their employee base as to infection prevention as soon as new information becomes available.